 Your employees have proven themselves to be brilliant in their positions, so it makes sense that you'd want to maintain the status quo.
 Unfortunately, without a change of position, talent tends to stagnate.
 The job eventually gets boring and tedious.
 There's nothing new, and challenges are few.
 No wonder employees look elsewhere for opportunities.

 In contrast, change brings new challenges and opportunities to shine, contribute, and innovate.
 Suddenly, the job becomes interesting once again.
 While it's tempting to keep things on cruise control, that's not the path to excellence.

 Provide your employees with numerous opportunities to expand their positions or move into new ones.

-Annual performance reviews have been entrenched as a best practice in human resources for generations, despite their questionable efficacy.
+Annual performance reviews have been entrenched as a best practice in the human resources career path for generations, despite their questionable efficacy.
 A Reuters study found that 4 out of 5 employees were dissatisfied with their performance reviews and would like them to more accurately reflect their work.

 Imagine you're a talented employee who regularly innovates at work.
 Your ideas and contributions move the company toward its goals, and customers know that they can count on you for outstanding service every time.
 When review time comes around, none of this seems to matter because your performance is being evaluated against a different set of objectives.